-Bristol & Somerset-based enterprises Bristol Textile Quarter CIC, Botanical Inks, Fernhill Farm, Dash + Miller Ltd and The Bristol Weaving Mill Ltd join forces to produce the Bristol Cloth:
+Bristol & Somerset-based enterprises Botanical Inks, Dash + Miller Ltd, The Bristol Weaving Mill Ltd and Fernhill Farm, join forces to produce the Bristol Cloth:

 Fernhill Fleece: Jen Hunter and Andy Wear

-Fernhill Fleece employs a best practice guide to growing and harvesting British wool, maximizing wool production from commercial farmers close to Bristol and the South West who are committed to transparent holistic management standards.
-Growers are mapped to offer full traceability and new methods of extracting the best fibres at shearing (such as pre-lamb blade shearing and Autumn shearing of lambs) will be encouraged.
+Fernhill Fleece and Fibre employs a best practice guide to growing and harvesting British wool, encouraging wool production from commercial farmers close to Bristol and the South West who are committed to transparent holistic management standards.
+Growers are mapped to offer full traceability and new methods of extracting the best fibres at shearing (such as pre-lamb blade shearing and Autumn shearing of lambs) will be promoted.

 Bristol Textile Quarter and Working Wool: Emma Jane Hague

-Founded in 2014 by Emma Jane Hague, Bristol Textile Quarter CIC (BTQ) is dedicated to supporting Bristol's textile community and building a more resilient local textile economy in the South West.
+Founded in 2014 by Emma Jane Hague, Bristol Textile Quarter CIC (BTQ) and as a Fibershed affiliate for SW England is dedicated to supporting Bristol's textile community and building a more resilient local textile economy in the South West.
 BTQ provides access to workspace and equipment as well as the space and opportunity for local textile makers, designers, fibre farmers, students and graduates alike to meet, connect and forge meaningful collaborations.